If your goal is to maximize rewards, get the best bonuses, and play the points game no matter the cost…

 We recommend getting the Sapphire Preferred if the $450 annual fee on the Sapphire Reserve is too much of a stretch.
 The Sapphire Preferred is a great first step into the world of rewards credit cards that have annual fees.

-*Terms apply – Learn more about this card.
+*Terms apply – Learn how to apply online.

 Yes, the 1.5% cash back isn’t as high as the 2% cash back from the Citi Double Cash.

-But the Capital One Quicksilver has no foreign transaction fees, which means it’s perfect for folks who travel internationally and want the simplicity of a cash back card.
+But the Capital One® Quicksilver® Cash Rewards credit card has no foreign transaction fees, which means it’s perfect for folks who travel internationally and want the simplicity of a cash back card.

-If you travel internationally once per year and want a cash back card, we recommend getting the Capital One Quicksilver card.
+If you travel internationally once per year and want a cash back card, we recommend getting the Capital One® Quicksilver® Cash Rewards credit card.

-*Terms apply – Learn more about this card.
+*Terms apply – Learn how to apply online.

 American Express Platinum